sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>
 <h3>Sliding Graph</h3>
+<p></p>
-<p>This function, <code>create_segments_df</code>, is designed to process a time series DataFrame by creating overlapping segments for a specified column.
+This function, <code>create_segments_df</code>, is designed to process a time series DataFrame by creating overlapping segments for a specified column.
 It helps prepare data for sliding window analysis, which is essential for studying temporal patterns in EEG signals.
-Below is a high-level description of its workflow:</p>
+Below is a high-level description of its workflow:

 <ul>
   <li><strong>Inputs:</strong> The function takes the following parameters: